switchdoclabs/rtl_433/README.md

 # update on 1/26/2022 - Fix to Serial number of FT020T AIO
 # to compile on Raspberry Pi

+#update on 3/27/2022 - Added WS Radiation Device and also fixed Light on WeatherRack2

 sudo apt-get install libtool libusb-1.0-0-dev librtlsdr-dev rtl-sdr build-essential autoconf cmake pkg-config